PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 <img src="./images/testing_1.png" width="600px">

 Next, let's head to the extrinsic tab.
 Select the name of your runtime module and then select the createMetalog method.
-Make sure you also have selected an account which can pay the transaction fee, which usually should be Alice.
+Make sure you have also selected an account which can pay the transaction fee, which should usually be Alice.
 Next post the following text in both fields:

 ```
 0x48656c6c6f20576f726c64
 ```
-This stands for “Hello World” and is based on "Simple Concatenated Aggregate Little-Endian" (SCALE) encoding.
 This stands for “Hello World” and is based on ["Simple Concatenated Aggregate Little-Endian" (SCALE)](https://substrate.dev/docs/en/overview/low-level-data-format) encoding.
-You now should be able to “Sign and Submit” the transaction and on the right side of your screen, you should see the events popping up.
+You should now be able to “Sign and Submit” the transaction and ,on the right side of your screen, you should see the events popping up.

 <img src="./images/testing_2.png" width="600px">